European Stock Markets Fall, US Markets Hold Up After Slowdown Indicator

 Oil rebound

-Oil hit its highest level in a month, after the summit of oil-exporting countries and their allies (OPEC+) over the weekend.
+Oil hit its highest level in a month, following the summit of oil-exporting countries and their allies (OPEC+) over the weekend.
 At the end of the meeting, Saudi Arabia decided on Sunday to make a new production cut in the hope of raising oil prices at half mast.

 The increase, however, is less impressive than that of early April, when eight members of the group announced that they were making voluntary cuts in their production.
 “This unilateral decision may suggest that the consensus among OPEC+ members is beginning to crumble,” commented CMC Markets analyst Michael Hewson.